doug-leith/appFirewall/KNOWN_ISSUES.md

 ### Enabling DNS over HTTPS in Firefox/Chrome prevents resolution of IP addresses

 When DNS over HTTPS is enabled internally within Firefox (and Chrome) they perform encrypted lookups from within the application itself and so they are hidden from the firewall, at least for the moment.
+That means the firewall can't convert the IP addresses they use to more readable domain names e.g. 2a00:1450:400b:c01::71 to www.google-analytics.com.

 A good workaround is to enable the embedded DNS-over-HTTPS server in the appFirewall preferences (this uses [dnscrypt-proxy](https://github.com/DNSCrypt/dnscrypt-proxy)) and disable the internal use of DNS over HTTPS within Firefox/Chrome (in Firefox navigate to about:config and set "network.trr.mode" to 0, in Chrome navigate to chrome://flags/ and set "Secure DNS lookups" to Disabled).
 This also has the advantage of encrypting DNS for all apps (not just browsers).

 ### Filtering of VPN traffic is unreliable/experimental